reyesr/javascript-unicode/README.md

 The library sets itself in the <tt>net.kornr.unicode</tt> namespace to avoid collision.

 Algorithms are designed to perform more efficiently when the looked-up characters are part of the same character set.
+The loaded datasets (such as <tt>normalizer_lowercase_nomark.js</tt>) are pre-processed and compacted so that several operations are performed in a single pass (for instance case-changing, decomposition, and diacritical marks removal).

 Licence
 -------